Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 3+ Ranger_

 You learn how to utilise divine magic.
-When you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or Unarmed Strike, you can change the spell's bonus damage type to :dmg-radi: Radiant or :dmg-necr: Necrotic damage (choose each time) instead of :dmg-force: Force.
+When you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } , you can change the spell's bonus damage type to :dmg-radi: Radiant or :dmg-necr: Necrotic damage (choose each time) instead of :dmg-force: Force.

 ---